StockNews.com Initiates Coverage on BIOLASE (NASDAQ:BIOL)

-StockNews.com assumed coverage on shares of BIOLASE (NASDAQ:BIOL – Get Rating) in a research note published on Sunday morning.
-The firm issued a sell rating on the medical technology company’s stock.
+StockNews.com initiated coverage on shares of BIOLASE (NASDAQ:BIOL – Get Rating) in a research note issued on Monday.
+The brokerage set a “sell” rating on the medical technology company’s stock.

-A number of other brokerages also recently weighed in on BIOL.
-Benchmark reduced their target price on BIOLASE to $7.00 in a report on Wednesday, November 16th.
-Lake Street Capital reiterated a buy rating on shares of BIOLASE in a research note on Friday, January 20th.
-Maxim Group decreased their target price on BIOLASE from $10.00 to $5.00 in a research report on Friday, November 11th.
-Finally, Ascendiant Capital Markets decreased their target price on BIOLASE to $14.00 in a research report on Wednesday, November 16th.
+A number of other analysts have also issued reports on BIOL.
+Ascendiant Capital Markets cut their price target on shares of BIOLASE to $14.00 in a research note on Wednesday, November 16th.
+Lake Street Capital reissued a “buy” rating on shares of BIOLASE in a research report on Friday, January 20th.
+Finally, Benchmark reduced their price target on shares of BIOLASE to $7.00 in a research report on Wednesday, November 16th.

 BIOLASE Price Performance